codetinkerhack/hello-world-war/README.md

 Hello World!
-(WAR-style)
+(WAR-style) Deployed in Elastic Beanstalk
 ===============

 This is the simplest possible Java webapp for testing servlet container deployments.
 It should work on any container and requires no other dependencies or configuration.

 ##To run application from CLI